lmk6/MajorProject/Project Diary/Weekly/Week 5.md

 - Take notes of the observation.
 #### Obstacles met:
 - I lack knowledge of the Unity3D physics engine on that matter - some math functions would be able to achieve what I desire, however, it would take an unknown amount of time to learn them.
+# Saturday
+### Daily Scrum:
+#### Accomplished yesterday:
+- To solve the ragdoll problem, agent's rotation is locked and the additional weight is being added, for stability.
+The agent's collider is swapped from cube to capsule for less strict surface contact. ***NEW ISSUE CAUSED:*** Ray sensor is not rotating as well - reduces the possible scanning area for the agents.
+- To solve the insufficient environment scanning, I implemented a rotation action for Ray sensor - Agent can rotate every 5 degrees up to 45 degrees each way (up and down) form the starting position.
+The solution tested and working successfully in a single environment run.
+- Spawning in a single environment - was hard to achieve due to uneven terrain and local position in scene like-issues.
+Temporarily solved - to be looked into.
+#### To accomplish today:
+- Fix the spawning - perhaps a new algorithm
+- Run the training in the new environment.
+- Take notes of the observations.

+#### Obstacles met:
+- Spawning issue can be solved in two ways - either by creating an algorithm or by placing spawning area object (less flexible but easier and more predictable).